Support and childcare for early years children with special educational needs and disabilities (SEND)

-This includes work with parents/carers and providers to remove any barriers to accessing early education and to support all children to fulfil their potential.
+This includes working with parents/carers and providers to remove any barriers to accessing early education and to support all children to fulfil their potential.

 We hold a List of Providers which are groups and individuals approved to offer grant funded early education places to eligible 2, 3 and 4 year olds in Suffolk.
 They include childminders, pre-school playgroups and day nurseries.

 Some maintained and academy trust schools also provide funded early education places in Suffolk.
 Whilst these schools do not have to join the List of Providers, the same legal requirements and expectations for including all children is placed on them.

 To be a member of Suffolk’s List of Providers all providers must comply with their legal duties under the Equality Act 2010 and the SEND Code of Practice 2014.

 If we become aware that a provider is not meeting a child’s needs, the council’s Early Years and Childcare Service work with them initially to make them aware of their responsibilities and our expectations.

 If a provider continues to be unable or unwilling to meet the required standard they will be removed from the List of Providers.